-Proving negligence is a necessary part of nearly every personal injury case.
-Negligence generally means that someone was careless or reckless, but it also has a very specific set of facts that you must show in a personal injury case.
-Proving these facts can be difficult, but if you can show that the defendant violated a law and that violation caused an accident, then it is much easier to prove that the defendant was negligent.
+Negligence generally means that someone was careless or reckless.
+Proving this requires that you first establish a very specific set of facts, which can be difficult in personal injury cases.
+If you can show that the defendant violated a law and that violation caused an accident, then it is much easier to prove that the defendant was negligent.

 What are some examples of negligence per se?